John Scott Russell: The wave of translation

 Scott Russell's experimental work seemed at contrast with Isaac Newton's and Daniel Bernoulli's theories of hydrodynamics.
 George Biddell Airy and George Gabriel Stokes had difficulty to accept Scott Russell's experimental observations because Scott Russell's observations could not be explained by the existing water-wave theories.
+Additional observations were reported by Henry Bazin in 1862 after experiments carried out in the canal de Bourgogne in France.
+In 1863, Bazin authored a research paper titled Recherches hydrauliques entreprises par M.H.
+Darcy (English: Hydraulic Researches Undertaken by M.H.
+Darcy) which featured the work of Scott Russell.

+A Dutch translation of Bazin's work entitled Verslag aan de Fransche academie van wetenschappen over het gedeelte der verhandeling van Bazin, betrekkelijk de opstuwingen en de voortbeweging der golven (English: Report to the French Academy of Sciences on the portion of Bazin's treatise relating to surges and the propagation of waves) was featured in the proceedings of the Dutch Koninklijk Instituut van Ingenieurs (English: Royal Institute of Engineers) in 1869.
+Within the original French paper, and the translated work, the velocity of a solitary wave is given as:

+The formula is denoted as "the law of Scott Russell" within the text.
 His contemporaries spent some time attempting to extend the theory but it would take until the 1870s before an explanation was provided.

 Lord Rayleigh published a paper in Philosophical Magazine in 1876 to support John Scott Russell's experimental observation with his mathematical theory.
 In his 1876 paper, Lord Rayleigh mentioned Scott Russell's name and also admitted that the first theoretical treatment was by Joseph Valentin Boussinesq in 1871; Boussinesq had mentioned Scott Russell's name in his 1871 paper.
 Thus Scott Russell's observations on solitary waves were accepted as true by some prominent scientists within his own lifetime.

 Korteweg and de Vries did not mention John Scott Russell's name at all in their 1895 paper but they did quote Boussinesq's paper in 1871 and Lord Rayleigh's paper in 1876.
 Although the paper by Korteweg and de Vries in 1895 was not the first theoretical treatment of this subject, it was a very important milestone in the history of the development of soliton theory.

 It was not until the 1960s and the advent of modern computers that the significance of Scott Russell's discovery in physics, electronics, biology and especially fibre optics started to become understood, leading to the modern general theory of solitons.

 Note that solitons are, by definition, unaltered in shape and speed by a collision with other solitons.
 So solitary waves on a water surface are not solitons – after the interaction of two (colliding or overtaking) solitary waves, they have changed slightly in amplitude and an oscillatory residual is left behind.